elibattistoni/keto-track/init/notes/authentication.md

 - in `components/RegistrationForm/RegistrationForm.tsx`:
   - `useForm` (from Mantine) performs client-side validation
-  - `useActionState` is linked to the server action `registerUser` (in `app/register/actions.ts`) and calls this server action when the submit button is clicked; it also updates the UI with messages from the server action if there are any errors
+  - `useActionState` is linked to the server action `registerUserAction` (in `app/register/actions.ts`) and calls this server action when the submit button is clicked; it also updates the UI with messages from the server action if there are any errors
-  - the form's `action` posts to the server action `registerUser` which does secure validation and DB logic
+  - the form's `action` posts to the server action `registerUserAction` which does secure validation and DB logic

   A note about this: